 The Departments of Neurology and Neurosurgery provide expert care to thousands of adults and children each year, many with rare, complex conditions.
 Our team of neurologists and neurosurgeons push the boundaries of what's possible through groundbreaking research and clinical trials.

 Schedule online through MyChart

-Baltimore magazine recognized close to 100 Johns Hopkins physicians as “Top Doctors” of 2022, including many neurologists and neurosurgeons.
-This acknowledgement comes from an annual peer survey, and only 6 percent of all physicians in the area make this list.
+Baltimore magazine recognized more than 100 Johns Hopkins physicians as “Top Doctors” of 2023, including many neurologists and neurosurgeons.
+This acknowledgement comes from an annual peer survey.

 Skull Reconstruction | Dennis' Story

 Surviving Stroke at a Young Age | Sam’s Story

 Despite recent technological advancements in the battle against brain cancer, there is a dire need for new treatment strategies.
 Offering hope in the future of cancer treatment, our team at Johns Hopkins developed a gel to help fend off lingering cancer cells and discourage recurrence after tumor removal.Read about this research

 Tip Sheet: Studies on Behavioral Concerns Tied to a Commonly Used Chemical and Youth COVID-19 Vaccination Rates Among Johns Hopkins Research to be Featured at National Pediatrics Meeting

 Johns Hopkins Children's Center researchers will present on numerous topics during the PAS 2023 meeting.

 Johns Hopkins Neuroimaging Study Reveals Functional and Structural Brain Abnormalities in People with Post-Treatment Lyme Disease